 - Accept that issues can be view uniquely: Don’t assume that your perspective is the only one or the valid one.

 - Focus on the current issue: Communicating becomes clouded when the past is dumped into the conversation.
 It is wise to avoid bringing unrelated grievances, complaints and past sins to the table.
-“For better or worse” is the promise of forgiveness.
+“For better or worse” is the promise of forgiveness and a pathway to effective communication in marriage.

 - Fight fair!: Resist fault finding, exaggerations, put-downs, name calling, blaming, insults, sarcasm, and absolutes…” You always” …” You never.”
 It is advisable to avoid “You should” or “You shouldn’t” as well.
 These unfair verbal weapons only escalate an argument due to the attacking nature and usually result in the other person taking a defensive posture.